Skip to main content

 Why Is This Hard?

 In a nutshell it's because it's a webhook, and because it's self-hosted.
 All REST servers require enough high-availabily infrastructure to satisfy their SLOs (see cloud availability zones / regions).
-Self-hosted webhooks create a circular dependency that has the potential to interfere with the self-healing Kubenetes usually provides.
+Self-hosted webhooks create a circular dependency that has the potential to interfere with the self-healing Kubernetes usually provides.
 Any self-hosted admission webhook would be subject to these same concerns.